-With this type of warehouses, total accessibility to the products and high use of the volume of storage and optimization of surfaces and routes are achieved.
+With this type of warehouse, total accessibility to the products and high use of the volume of storage, and optimization of surfaces and routes are achieved.

 The warehouses, due to the use of space, have a normally high height and are therefore reduced in the maneuvering corridors.
 These warehouses are usually used in companies that have a dimensional homogeneity of the merchandise and that present the impossibility of having a larger storage surface.

 Automatic warehouses are structures, generally, high-rise, where the storage elements and the maintenance elements are integrated and controlled by a computer system.

 Depending on the size of the cargo, we can distinguish two types of warehouses.

 If the load is large, they are called ASRS, meaning, in this case, loads greater than one pallet.

 This type of warehouse usually exceeds 35 meters in height, and is usually formed by self-supporting structures, which support all the loads of the structure of the building.

 They are recommended for companies with a high rotation of articles, a very wide range of references, of homogeneous units of pallet volume or higher where the available surface requires high storage heights.